If you’re on this page, you’re here about Darknet markets, and let me tell you, you’ve landed exactly where you should’ve.

 Did I leave anything out?
 I hope not.

 Before starting, let me just declare that this article is purely and solely for educational and research purposes only, if you intend to use the deep web markets or anything in this guide for any illegal or illicit activities, it’ll be completely and solely your own responsibility.
+In simpler words, do not trade on these marketplaces, not even if the goods/services seem legal.

 Anyway let’s get started.